sookinoby/mxnet-ccn-samples/README.md

 ## Building the deepnet

 Now, enough of preparing our dataset.
 Let's actually code the neural network up.
 You'll note that there are some commented-out lines; I've left these in as artifacts from the development process—building a successful deep learning model is all about iteration and experimentation to find what works best.
+Building neural networks is something of a black art at this point in history; while you might experiment to solve your particular problem, for a well-explored issue like image recognition, you'll do best to implement a published architecture with proven performance.
+Here, we'll build up a simplified version of the [AlexNet](https://en.wikipedia.org/wiki/AlexNet) architecture, which is based on convolutional neural networks..

-The neural code is actually small and simple, thanks to MXNet's symbolic API:
+The neural code is concise and simple, thanks to MXNet's symbolic API:

 ```python
 data = mx.symbol.Variable('data')